nonanon1/klipper/docs/S-Curve.md

 For Cartesian printers, you will obtain 2 frequencies (f<sub>X</sub> and f<sub>Y</sub>), which may be different, especially on bed-slinger printers.
-CoreXY printers could have 4 frequencies.
-It is possible, but not mandatory, to repeat the process (2)-(10) rotating the model 45 degrees around Z axis such that the angle between the X and Y axes and the sides of the model is 45 degrees; then measure 2 extra frequencies.
-Delta printers should have 3 frequencies close to each other; just measure 2 frequencies as for Cartesian printers.
+Since CoreXY printers could have 4 frequencies, it is possible, but not mandatory, to repeat the process (2)-(10) rotating the model 45 degrees around Z axis such that the angle between the X and Y axes and the sides of the model is 45 degrees; then measure 2 extra frequencies.
+Delta printers could have resonances at different frequencies at different toolhead positions and in different directions, however they often have a single strong resonance; just measure 2 frequencies as for Cartesian printers (they should be equal or close to each other).

 Ringing frequency can depend on the position of the model within the buildplate and Z height; you can check if you see the differences in frequencies at